Umberto Eco was right when he

 Morning is the first half.
-We could try to prioritize the hardest work between the hours of 9-12 before lunch so the rest of the day is comparatively easy.
-We have to be ruthless in following through.
+We try to prioritize the hardest work between the hours of 9-12 before lunch so the rest of the day is comparatively easy.
+But we have to be ruthless in following through.

 “It’s more important you do work that’sSeth Godin

 Alternatively, we could use those few hours at the start of the day to build up toward an industrious afternoon.